52North/sensor-web-tutorial/docs/10_sos_example_request.md

 ![Testclient.png](images/Testclient.png "52°North SOS Test Client")

-With the four fields "Service", "Version", "Binding and "Operation" the example requests can be filtered.
+With the four fields "Service", "Version", "Binding" and "Operation" the example requests can be filtered.
 In the field "Load a example request" an example request can be choosen.
 If a request is loaded, it is shown at the bottom of the page.
 The example request can be manipulated or you can create your own requests.
-It is also possible to follow this tutorial along and use the presented requests in the 52°North SOS Test Client.
+It is also possible to follow this tutorial along and use the presented requests in the **52°North SOS Test Client**.

 ## Enable transactional SOS operations
 For security reasons, the transactional SOS operations are disabled by default and the _Transactional Security_ is